|Distance||285 miles (460 km)|

 Conditions of entry:

-The information above was last checked on 13/10/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight between Birmingham and Amsterdam before travelling.
+The information above was last checked on 27/01/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight to Amsterdam from Birmingham before travelling.

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19: